What Does a Waiter or Waitress Do?

 Learn About the Salary, Required Skills, & More

 Servers, more commonly referred to as waiters and waitresses, are the public faces of restaurants.
-They greet customers, and they might even recommend particular dishes.
-Of course, servers also take orders and bring customers their food.
+They greet customers, and they may recommend particular dishes.
+Servers also take orders and bring customers their food.

 This job typically requires the ability to complete the following tasks: